ceoche/bvalid/README.md

 should be no need to verify business rules again.
 As such, we usually prefer writing the business rules in methods separated from constructors and accessors, use cases can invoke them whenever necessary.

-Then instead of manually creating validation methods to call collections of business rules, we can use __BValid__ to list all business rules using annotation and calling a default validator.
+Then instead of manually aggregating validation methods to call and sequence collections of business rules, we can use __BValid__ to list all business rules using annotation or the manual validator-builder.

 Ideally, we would have expected such library to be the least intrusive in the code, because we do not want our business code to depend on an obscure framework !
 Unlike the famous Jakarta-EE-Validation that is declaring validation rules as